Junjie-Chen/personal-portfolio-boilerplate/README.md

 # react-personal-portfolio-boilerplate

-A front-end personal portfolio boilerplate that is built in React, its animation library (ReactCSSTransitionGroup, React Motion), SCSS and Styled Components for an interactive and attractive user interface
+A front-end personal portfolio boilerplate that is built in React, Redux, its animation library (ReactCSSTransitionGroup, React Motion), SCSS and Styled Components for an interactive and attractive user interface

 ### Notice